Introduction: Meditations in Catholic France

 Around these two, so much could be said, but I must content myself with noting just a little.

 Noting for example, that I am seeing a direct connexion between two statements.
-First there is the statement that I find on pg 403 of the Da Vinci Code, regarding the Priory of Sion.
+First, there is the statement that I find in the Da Vinci Code, regarding the Priory of Sion.

-And then there is the statement, or at very least the implication, that Rudolf Steiner seems to make – that English is also a tongue which can so easily facilitate the aims of secret societies, which he claims for decades have aimed to promote global capitalist domination, through that language.
+And then there is the statement, or at very least implication, that Rudolf Steiner seems to make—that English is also a tongue which can so easily facilitate the aims of secret societies of a masonic nature, which he claims for decades have aimed to promote global capitalist domination, through that language.

 She says because she feels a striking paradox: For in one sense, she is here in France: “Margaret Thatcher” has already conquered France.
 And of course, globalised capitalism is everywhere.
 But in another way, my wife notes she really is NOT here yet …